Take each sachet of colestipol granules mixed into at least 100 ml of liquid or soft food such as fruit juice, skimmed milk, soup, or yoghurt.

 - Treatment with colestipol is often long-term.
 Continue to take it unless you are advised otherwise.

-- Taking colestipol over a period of time may reduce your body's absorption of fat-soluble vitamins (vitamins A, D and K) and folic acid.
+- Taking colestipol over a period of time may reduce your body's absorption of fat-soluble vitamins (vitamins A, D, E and K) and folic acid.
 Your doctor may advise you to take a supplement containing these vitamins.

 - Your doctor may give you advice about lifestyle changes that could help you get the most out of your treatment.
 This may include reducing the amount of salt in your diet, stopping smoking, losing weight, reducing the amount of alcohol you drink, and taking regular exercise.
 Following this advice will help you to reduce your risk of developing heart and blood vessel disease in the future.